jonwolski/records-in-rust/src/lib.md

 data.

 Immediately, I run into a dilemma.
 I want to test whether these functions will create a copy of the data or optimize by mutating-in-place.
-I will

 I can't just create a record and pass it in to the functions under test, because the optimizer will eliminate the code.
 I need to leave something open-ended for _run-time_; it needs to be an _input_ to my library.